-Since WartPeel is a compounded, or custom made medication, most insurance companies do not cover it.
+Since WartPeel is a compounded medication that is custom made, most insurance companies do not cover it.
 In many cases, the prescription is eligible to be paid for using a Flex Spending Account or a Health Savings Account.
 The patient may also choose to self-submit a claim.
-If you would like to do this please ask the pharmacist.
-The good news is that WartPeel is so effective that 95% of patients do not require a refill.
+If you would like to do this, please contact your insurance company for further instructions.

 You will receive a receipt, an information sheet, and a prescription vial.
 The vial contains a syringe with the medication, two blue applicators, and a roll of Blenderm tape (if requested by your provider).

 The prescribed quantity is a standard amount that may not be completely used over the course of treatment.

 Most patients will require a minimum 3-4 weeks of treatment and many will need at least 1-2 months.
 Appearance of the wart over the course of therapy varies among patients, so there is not a standard duration of treatment or discontinuation timeline.
 Some patients have reported treating until normal skin tone or skin lines reappear.
 A follow-up appointment with a prescriber is beneficial in order to determine when to discontinue.

 Redness and irritation around the wart(s) is common and can be minimized with careful application to the wart, avoiding the surrounding skin.
 Mild to moderate burning and soreness can be expected especially towards the end of the treatment.
 This means WartPeel is penetrating from the epidermis, the top layer of the skin where the wart lives, to the dermis, the layer underneath that is bright red and has many nerves.

 Though uncommon, additional adverse effects include allergic contact dermatitis, and itchiness.
 There are no known incidences of scarring to date.
 It is believed the WartPeel is not strong enough to scar the skin.
 Call your doctor or get medical help if you have any side effects that bother you or do not go away.